AitikGupta/AitikGupta.github.io/_posts/2021-08-16-gsoc-final.markdown

 	<figcaption><ins>Previous</ins> (notice <i>Tofus</i>) VS  <ins>After</ins> (CJK font as fallback)</figcaption>
 </p>

-To migrate from a font-first approach to a text-first approach, there has been multiple steps:
+To migrate from a font-first approach to a text-first approach, there are multiple steps involved:

 ### Parsing the whole font family
 The very first (and crucial!) step is to get to a point where we have multiple font paths (ideally individual font files for the whole family).
 That is achieved with either:
 - [PR: [with findfont diff] Parsing all families in font_manager](https://github.com/matplotlib/matplotlib/pull/20496), or